wrightmat/dnd-eberron/docs/other/Draconic Tribes.md

 † Obsidian Gem Dragons are simply Topaz Gem Dragons (5e version from Fizban's) re-flavored as black instead (and without the Fabricate ability).
 Arstyvrax could use the Ancient Topaz Dragon or Adult Topaz Dragon (depending on desired CR) with the Vampire's additional Bite stuff, Charm action, and Vampire Weaknesses ability.

 ### Progression Tracts
-The tracts below are listed in the general order that the PCs are expected to encounter them.
+The tracts below are listed in the general order that the PCs are expected to encounter them†.

 ##### Silver (Breland)
 **Goal**: Work to ensure that all people in Khorvaire trust the dragons.